-Bishopsgate Law's experienced team of property law solicitors are ready to help make sure your property sale or purchase goes smoothly.
+Bishopsgate Law property law solicitors are ready to help make sure your property sale or purchase goes smoothly.
 We can give legal advice about all aspects of property law.

 Bishopsgate Law Ltd is an accredited member of the Law Society's Conveyancing Quality Scheme - the mark of excellence for the home buying process.

 The scheme requires practices to undergo a strict assessment, compulsory training, self reporting, random audits and annual reviews in order to maintain CQS status.
 It is open only to members of the Law Society who meet the demanding standards set by the scheme and has the support of the Council of Mortgage Lenders, the Building Societies Association, Legal Ombudsman and the Association of British Insurers.

 Our solicitors can help with: